nuhame/mlpug/README.md

 You can download and run these examples (for XLA you need to use a TPU on Google Cloud, or use Google Colab).

-When reading through the explanation below it might be that you still have a lot of questions about the why and how of training with mlpug, however I will expand the mlpug documentation soon, so you will get better insight.
+When reading through the explanation below it might be that you still have a lot of questions about the why and how of training with MLpug, however I will expand the MLpug documentation soon, so you will get better insight.

 ### 'Hello World' with PyTorch
-To use mlpug with Pytorch
+To use MLpug with Pytorch
 ```python
 import mlpug.pytorch as mlp
 ```